esposem/Kernel_Paxos/README.md

 You first need to compile everything.
 Please refer to next section to select which module to compile.
 Once compiled, the command to load a kernel module is `sudo insmod module_name.ko parameters`.
 To unload it is `sudo rmmod module_name.ko`. `module_name` is the name of the module.
 The command to run an application is `./application_name`.

 ### Compiling
 Since there are a lot of different configurations to make paxos protocol working (3 replicas and one client, 1 proposer 3 acceptor 1 client, multiple clients, multiple learners, ecc... ), it might be necessary to modify the Makefile to add/remove modules.
+This is needed when you want for example multiple acceptors in the same machine, because you will need to compile multiple modules.

 To add/remove a module, you just need to modify the `obj-m` list of files.
 In addition, for each file added/removed, you must also modify the filename-y entry.<br> For example, let's say a new acceptor is needed:<br>
 Go to `obj-m` list and add to the last line the entry kacceptor3.ko<br>